Explore: Environment

 Armed with a physics degree and gap year experience in Australia, Jenna L joined E.ON and is pursuing a varied and rewarding career.
 Variety in her work, opportunities to travel abroad e.g. Brazil, and later, when she started her family, the flexibility to go part time, have ensured Jenna’s loyalty to the company.
 Her current projects involve looking at the effects of electricity generation on the environment.

-More information about Physical scientists
+More information about Biochemists and biomedical scientists

 ?